 It’s easy to change funds quickly within a provider, but it takes time to move your money to a different provider.
 All investment providers have web sites with extensive information on their funds as well as toll-free numbers you can call for information.
 Visit the TSA website to obtain contact information.

 Choose a provider(s) that offers a broad variety of funds at a reasonable cost and provides customer service and education that you like.
 Then ask the provider(s) for investment suggestions based on your age, risk tolerance, and financial goals.

 In other words, decide what percent of your money should be invested in each of the different asset classes (stocks, bonds, short-term investments, and possibly real estate), then stick to it.
 Investments range from the very conservative (fixed annuities, money market funds, and U.S. government bond funds) to the very aggressive (small-cap funds, sector funds, and aggressive growth funds).
 Depending on your age, the time remaining until you need your money, and your willingness to accept risk, some combination of asset classes makes most sense for you.

 Many tools exist to help you create an asset allocation plan.
-For starters, check the UW TSA companies' websites.
 Once you have a plan, it will be easier to narrow down your investment choices and you will be less fearful about making mistakes.

 Consider an asset allocation fund, a balanced fund, an index fund, or a target retirement date (life-cycle) fund.

 - Asset allocation funds hold varying percentages of the major asset classes (stocks, bonds, and short-term investments like money-market funds) in their portfolios according to stated conservative, moderate, or aggressive investment objectives.